-Further, by using the approach in [6]-[8], some resulting integer valued BDD's may be very large, particularly those with many different spectral coefficient values.
+Further, by using the approach in [5] [6] [7], some resulting integer valued BDDs may be very large, particularly those with many different spectral coefficient values.
 This provides the motivation for the development of algorithms to compute a single coefficient.
-In [16], the method using integer valued BDD's described above has been extended to allow for the computation of a subset of coefficients.
-This technique allows for individual rows of the transformation matrix to be represented as integer valued BDD's and they are multiplied using the method in [7] resulting in an integer valued BDD representing the subset of coefficients corresponding to the particular rows of the transformation matrix chosen.
-Our method can be more efficient for the computation of a single spectral coefficient since it is only necessary to compute the output probabilities of two BDD's and then compute the spectral coefficient directly instead of recursively building a resultant integer valued BDD.
+In [15], the method using integer valued BDDs described above has been extended to allow for the computation of a subset of coefficients.
+This technique allows for individual rows of the transformation matrix to be represented as integer valued BDDs and they are multiplied using the method in [6] resulting in an integer valued BDD representing the subset of coefficients corresponding to the particular rows of the transformation matrix chosen.
+Our method can be more efficient for the computation of a single spectral coefficient since it is only necessary to compute the output probabilities of two BDDs and then compute the spectral coefficient directly instead of recursively building a resultant integer valued BDD.

-Another fairly recent methodology allows for the computation of transform coefficients directly from a representation of a Boolean function as a set of disjoint cubes [14], [41].
+Another fairly recent methodology allows for the computation of transform coefficients directly from a representation of a Boolean function as a set of disjoint cubes [13] [38].
 Unfortunately, as the number of inputs to the Boolean function grows, the corresponding set of disjoint cubes can become extremely large.
 Our method has the advantage that the function to be transformed is represented in a very compact manner requiring no product terms in the representation.

 In addition to the presentation of the new method for computing the spectral coefficients, a discussion of some applications using this method is provided.
-In particular, a spectral based logic synthesis algorithm is outlined.
-This synthesis approach offers advantages in the synthesis of digital logic circuits since it does not require a specific transformation matrix to be used.
-As a result, the XOR gate is allowed to be integrated into the resulting design as well as other arbitrary gates or logic functions.
-In the past, most spectral synthesis algorithms could only achieve this capability if the circuit to be designed was partitioned into linear and nonlinear subcircuits [41].
-The synthesis approach presented here is very general in that any set of subfunctions may be used to realize the desired function.
-A constituent subfunction may include simple gates or more complex functions such
+In particular, a new logic synthesis algorithm is presented.
+This algorithm also offers other advantages in the synthesis of digital logic circuits since it does not require a specific transformation matrix to be used.
+As a result, this technique allows the XOR gate to be integrated into the resulting design as well as other arbitrary gates or logic functions.
+In the past, most spectral synthesis algorithms could only achieve this capability if the circuit to be designed was partitioned into linear and non-linear subcircuits [38].
+The synthesis algorithm presented here is very general in that any set of subfunctions may be used to realize the desired function.
+A constituent subfunction may include simple gates or more complex functions such as AND-OR-INVERT